- Chart

 Core Business Areas

-- Credit Card: Offers a wide range of credit card products for consumers and small businesses, focusing on rewards, balance transfers, and building credit.
+- Credit Cards: Capital One is one of the largest credit card issuers in the United States, offering a wide range of credit card products for consumers and small businesses.
+This segment focuses on rewards programs, balance transfers, and building credit.

-- Auto Finance: Provides auto loans to consumers through dealerships and direct lending programs.
+- Auto Finance: The company offers auto loans and leases to consumers through dealerships and directly.

 Leadership and Structure